Nick-Hansen/dice-tdd/README.md

 Start by opening up `test/dice-test.js` and reading the tests.
 Tests all call the `it()` function.
 The first test looks like this:

-    it('Should be a number within a valid range when rolled', function() {
+    it('Should return six', function() {
-        expect(dice.roll()).to.be.within(1,6);
+        expect(dice.roll()).to.equal(6);
     });

-See that it runs `dice.roll()` and expects the returned value to be a number between 1 and 6.
+See that it runs `dice.roll()` and expects the returned value to be 6.
 You can make this pass by adding this code to the `dice.js` module:

     var roll = function() {
-        return 1;
+        return 6;
     }

     module.exports = {
         roll: roll
     }

 Save that file and re-run the test.
-You should have at least one (maybe two) passing tests.
+You should have a passing test.

 Explanation of what just happened:
 ==================================

-You created one function called roll that simply returns the number 1.
+You created one function called roll that simply returns the number 6.
 You then exported an object `{  }` with a single value, roll, which was the roll function.

-When you ran the test `dice.roll()` returned a value between 1 and 6 and the test passed.
-The third test also passed because 1 is a whole number.
-Don't worry if sometimes your tests start to fail in the process of fixing other tests.
+When you ran the test `dice.roll()` returned an acceptable value and the test passed.

 Your goal:
 ==========